xengineering/archinstall/README.md

 ### Usage with VirtualBox

 1. Create a VirtualBox virtual machine (VM) for 64-bit Arch Linux with the default or customized settings.
-2. Enable Extensible Firmware Interface (EFI) in the settings of this VM.
-3. Start the VM and provide the .iso file if you are asked to.
+2. Start the VM and provide the .iso file if you are asked to.
-4. You booted the Arch Linux live environment in VirtualBox.
+3. You booted the Arch Linux live environment in VirtualBox.
 Proceed with the normal use of archinstall.

 ## Restrictions

-- Just UEFI systems
 - Just german localization of the installed system
 - Just installation with cable network connection (no WiFi)